$79

 Investigate the causes of World War I, examine U.S. reasons for intervention, and evaluate the consequences of the war and the subsequent peace.

-Explain the causes of the Great Depression and evaluate the successes and failures of the New Deal as a response to the Great Depression.
+Explain the causes of the Great Depression and evaluate the economic successes and failures of the New Deal as a response to the Great Depression.

 Explain the causes, events, and consequences of the Civil Rights movement of the 1950s and 1960s.